-If venting vertically or using a straight section of vertical pipe, remove the elbow heat shield and discard by removing the two 1/4 in. screws that secure the elbow heat shield to the top of the fireplace.
+If not venting with a 90 degree elbow, remove the elbow heat shield and discard by removing the two 1/4 in. screws that secure the elbow heat shield to the top of the fireplace.

 For all venting applications, ensure that the pipe gasket is in place before attaching any pipe section.
 This gasket is shipped in place around the starting collar.
 See Figure 9.2.